Do you want to learn Spanish but not sure where to start? Or looking for a way to practice your existing Spanish language skills?

 Callie: I think learning a second language is good because it opens up experiences and relationships that you wouldn’t otherwise have.
 By learning a second language, you have the opportunity to learn about other cultures and get to know people that live, speak, and believe differently than you.
 With these relationships, you start to see the world differently and learn to think about challenges in a different way.

-Call Adult Services at (423) 434-4454 for more information about our Spanish Conversation group.
+Call Adult Services at (423) 434-4454 for more information about Spanish at your Library.
 You can find out about our other programs for adults here.

 Visit jcpl.org, call (423) 434-4450, or drop by 100 West Millard Street to use your Library.
 Follow Johnson City Public Library on Facebook, Instagram, and YouTube to receive daily updates on Library collections, services, and programs.